 Correspondence to: Federico Bianchi (Federico.bianchi@helsinki.fi)

 Abstract.
-In order to investigate the role of the ambient ions in the boreal forest we have performed measurements to chemically characterize the composition of negatively charged clusters containing highly oxygenated molecules (HOMs).
-Additionally, we compared this information with the chemical composition of the neutral gas phase molecules detected in the ambient air during the same period.
+In order to investigate the negative ions in the boreal forest we have performed measurements to chemically characterize the composition of negatively charged clusters containing highly oxygenated molecules (HOMs).
+Additionally, we compared this information with the chemical composition of the neutral gas phase molecules detected in the ambient during the same period.
 The chemical composition of the ions was retrieved using an Atmospheric Pressure interface Time-Of-Flight mass spectrometer (APi-TOF) while the gas phase neutral molecules (mainly sulphuric acid and HOMs) were characterized using the same mass spectrometer coupled to a nitrate-based chemical ionization unit (CI-APi-TOF).
 Overall, we divided the identified HOMs in two classes: HOMs containing only carbon, hydrogen and oxygen and nitrogen-containing HOMs or organonitrates (ONs).
-During the day, among the ions, in addition to the well-known pure sulphuric acid clusters, we found a large number of HOMs clustered with the two most common deprotonated inorganic acids, nitrate (NO3−) or bisulphate (HSO4−), with the first one being more abundant.
-During the night, the distribution of ions, mainly composed by HOM clustered with NO3−, was very similar to the neutral compounds that are detected in the CI-APi-TOF as adducts with the primary ion (NO3−).
+During the day, among the ions, in addition to the well-known pure sulphuric acid clusters, we found a large number of HOMs clustered with nitrate (NO3−) or bisulphate (HSO4−), with the first one being more abundant.
+During the night, the distribution of ions, mainly composed by HOM clustered with NO3−, was very similar to the neutral compounds that are detected in the CI-APi-TOF as adducts with the artificially introduced primary ion (NO3−).

-For the first time, we identified several clusters containing up to 40 carbon atoms clustered with NO3−.
-At this regard, we think that these ions are formed by up to 4 oxidized α-pinene units.
-However, while we know that the dimer is probably formed by a covalent bond between two α-pinene oxidised units, it is still not clear what is the bonding that formed these big clusters.
+For the first time, we identified several clusters containing up to 40 carbon atoms.
+These ions are formed by up to 4 oxidized α-pinene units clustered with NO3−.
+While we know that dimers (16-20 carbon atoms) are probably formed by a covalent bond between two α-pinene oxidised units, it is still unclear what is the bonding that formed larger clusters.

 Finally, diurnal profiles of the negative ions were consistent with the neutral compounds revealing that ONs peak during the day while HOMs are more abundant at night-time.
-However, during the day, a fraction of the negative charge is taken up by the pure sulphuric acid clusters causing differences between ambient ions and neutral compounds (i.e. less available charge for HOM and ON).
+However, during the day, a large fraction of the negative charge is taken up by the pure sulphuric acid clusters causing differences between ambient ions and neutral compounds (i.e. less available charge for HOM and ON).

 Introduction